AirtestProject/Airtest/README.rst

 Airtest is a cross-platform automated testing framework focused mainly on games, but can also be used for native apps.
 Windows and Android are currently supported. iOS support will be coming in the near future.

 Airtest provides cross-platform APIs, including app installation, simulated input, assertion and so forth.
 Airtest uses image recognition technology to locate UI elements, so that you can automate test on games without injecting any code.
-The test will generate a HTML report, which allows you to quickly locate failed test points.
+The test will generate an HTML report, which allows you to quickly locate failed test points.

 **AirtestIDE** is an out of the box GUI tool that helps to create and record test cases in the user-friendly way.
 AirtestIDE provides QA with